IBM/data-prep-kit/transforms/code/higher_order_syntactic_profiler/README.md

 # SP Transform
 The HOSP transform enables the profiling of a given code dataset based on higher order syntactic and semantic concepts as specified by the user.
-It also generates a profiling report in HTML based on the output table.
+It also generates a profiling report in HTML, based on the output table.
 Per the set of [transform project conventions](../../README.md#transform-project-conventions) the following runtimes are available: